NEC SX-ACE

-The SX-ACE is a vector NEC SX supercomputer from NEC Corporation.
-It features NEC's first multi-core vector System on a Chip design, with four cores.
+The SX-ACE is a vector supercomputer based on the NEC SX series by NEC Corporation.
+It features NEC's first multi-core System on a Chip vector processor design, with four cores.
 The SX-ACE runs at 1 GHz, has peak performance of 64 GFLOPS per core, and has 64 gigabytes per second of memory bandwidth per core.
 Four cores make up a shared-memory node, and 64 nodes can fit in a rack for a total performance of 16 TFLOPS per rack.
 The SX-ACE was released in 2013.
 NEC released the successor, the SX-Aurora TSUBASA in 2017.
 It is used by Earth Simulator 3.